 Vietnam has committed to open its market to foreign investors under various FTAs - a process that started when it became a member of the World Trade Organisation (WTO) in 2007.
+Since 26 March 2021, it has transpired that Vietnam would only maintain 25 business activities inaccessible to foreign investments.
+These business activities included those thus far monopolised by the State or prioritised to domestic investors such as press activities, deep-sea fishing, public opinion poll services, etc.

-Certain sectors were opened completely without restrictions.
-For other sectors, however, a foreign investor may be faced with notable restrictions related to conditions regarding:
+For other business activities, foreign investments were either opened completely without restrictions or subject to the following conditions being satisfied: